How to cook a turkey breast in an oven, Instant Pot or slow cooker

 Instant Pot: You probably know by now that the Instant Pot (or another multicooker) has many functions, but my two favorites, especially in combination, are saute and pressure cooker.

-Turn the pot to SAUTE and brown the turkey breast skin side down, first tilting it so the skin browns on one side of the breast, then the other, for about 2 minutes per side, to get most of the skin at least a bit browned.
-Remove the turkey, and if you like, add ½ cup each of onions and celery, and saute, stirring, until softened, about three minutes.
-Turn off the Instant Pot, add about ¾ cup of broth, then, if you have a removable rack insert, add it to the pot.
-Place the turkey into the pot skin side up.
+Set the pot to SAUTE and pour in 1/4 cup extra-virgin olive oil.
+Brown the turkey breast skin side down, first tilting it so the skin browns on one side of the breast, then the other, then rolling it forward and back, for about 2 minutes per side, to get most of the skin at least a bit browned.
+Remove the turkey breast, then pour out the excess oil.
+If you like, add 1/2 cup each of onions and celery, and saute, stirring, until softened, about 3 minutes.
+Turn off the Instant Pot, add 3/4 cup broth or water, and if you have a removable rack insert, add it to the pot.
+Place the turkey breast into the pot, skin side up.

 Close the lid, then make sure the steam valve is sealed.
-Select PRESSURE (HIGH) and set to 5 minutes.
+Select PRESSURE (HIGH) and set to 10 minutes.
 (It takes about 10 minutes for the appliance to come to pressure before cooking begins.)
 Once the cooking time has finished, allow the pressure to release naturally for 10 minutes, then open the valve to release any remaining pressure.
 Never put your hands or face near the vent when releasing steam.
 An instant-read thermometer inserted into the middle of the breast should read 160 degrees.
+If it doesn’t, close the lid again, make sure the steam valve is sealed, select PRESSURE (HIGH) and set for 2 minutes, again letting the pressure release naturally for 10 minutes before manually releasing remaining pressure.
+Check the temperature again, and repeat pressure-cooking for 2 minutes at a time if needed.

 If you want the skin to be more browned and crispy, follow the broiling instructions above in the slow-cooker method.